asegun-cod/smart-home-device-cyberattack-detection/README.md

 # Publications
 Here are the publications related to this project and there will be more in the future:
+1. Wali, A., Apejoye, O., Raja, T., He, J. and Ma, X., 2022, September.
+[A Novel Approach to Identifying DDoS Traffic in the Smart Home Network via Exploratory Data Analysis](https://link.springer.com/chapter/10.1007/978-3-031-24801-6_34).
+In International Conference on Applied Intelligence and Informatics (pp. 478-498).
+Cham: Springer Nature Switzerland.
-1. Wali, A., Apejoye, O., He, J. and Ma, X., 2021, December.
+2. Wali, A., Apejoye, O., He, J. and Ma, X., 2021, December.
 [An Exploratory Data Analysis of the Network Behavior of Hive Home Devices](https://ieeexplore.ieee.org/abstract/document/9704944/).
 In 2021 8th International Conference on Internet of Things: Systems, Management and Security (IOTSMS).
 IEEE.
 > Please direct all questions or enquiry to Asmau via [email](n0825492@my.ntu.ac.uk)